Singular values of large non-central random matrices: Introduction

-Our second set of assumptions deals with randomness. \begin{assumption} Let $\mC=\mC\topp N$ be an $M\times N$ random matrix with real independent entries $[\mC]_{i,j}=X_{i,j}$.
+exist and are distinct and strictly positive, $\gamma_1>\gamma_2>\dots>\gamma_K>0$. \end{assumption} Our second set of assumptions deals with randomness. \begin{assumption} Let $\mC=\mC\topp N$ be an $M\times N$ random matrix with real independent entries $[\mC]_{i,j}=X_{i,j}$.
 (The distributions of the entries may differ, and may depend on $N$.)
 We assume that $\E(X_{i,j})=0$ and that there exists a constant $C$ such that

 \end{assumption} In particular, the variances

 are uniformly bounded.